Teemu Suninen is a Finnish rally driver who currently competes with Malcolm Wilson's M-Sport Ford WRT in the FIA World Rally Championship.

 He reached his first WRC podium at Rally Portugal, finishing third behind Thierry Neuville (Hyundai) and teammate Elfyn Evans.
 Later in the season, his best result was the fourth place at Rally Turkey Marmaris and he finished 11th in the WRC Drivers' standings.

-Teemu Suninen was driving the #3 Ford Fiesta WRC in 2018 and then again in 2019
+Teemu Suninen is driving the #3 Ford Fiesta WRC since 2018

 Podium for Suninen at Sardinia